 As a chemistry major, you’ll be prepared for many different roles in science and often advance quickly in your career because of the major’s broad, multidisciplinary nature and your ability to transfer knowledge between scientific disciplines.
 In addition, you will have access to technology in the Materials Science Center, providing hands-on research very few other undergraduate programs offer.
 An array of career options and opportunities are available to you, including the technical areas of industrial and biotech research product development and environmental protection, forensic chemistry, teaching, chemical sales and marketing.

 Our outstanding chemistry faculty have a long tradition of productive collaborative research with students.
-Chemistry faculty have published more than 120 papers have been published in peer-reviewed journals and presented at regional, national and international meetings.
+Chemistry faculty have published more than 170 papers in peer-reviewed journals and have presented at regional, national and international meetings.
 Summer or academic year paid research positions are also available to help you further your experience in the field.
-The personal attention of faculty
+The personal attention of faculty in the lab,

 And the award goes to